Preparing for the walk-through portion of your home inspection

 Who should be present?

 The walk-through is where you will hear an overall assessment of your home.
-Summarizing a home in a one-hour time period can be a challenging task for an inspector, so rather than talk about every item that was documented, your inspector will focus on items he believes are the most significant / concerning.
+Summarizing a home in a 45 minute time period can be a challenging task for an inspector, so rather than talk about every item that was documented, your inspector will focus on items he believes are the most significant / concerning.

 Will your home inspection guarantee that there will be no unwanted surprises after you move in?